 The amount of the deposit will be based on the amount of the basic service in accordance with Chapter 660 guidelines.

 7) Charge for Payments Returned

 A charge will be made to the account of any customer whose check is returned by the bank for reason of insufficient funds or incorrect bank information.
-The charge shall be the greater of $5.00 or an amount equal to the actual bank charges up to but not exceeding $15.00.
+The charge shall be the greater of $5.00 or an amount equal to the actual bank charges.
 The utility will furnish the customer with proof of any bank charges in excess of $5.00.